-But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.
+But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this Dr. Tim’s product.

-With five notable exceptions…
+With 7 notable exceptions…

-First, we find pork plasma.
+Next, we find pork plasma.
 Plasma is what remains of blood after the blood cells themselves have been removed.
 Plasma can be considered a nutritious addition.

-Then, we find chicory root which is rich in inulin, a starch-like compound made up of repeating units of carbohydrates and found in certain roots and tubers.
+In addition, chicory root is rich in inulin, a starch-like compound made up of repeating units of carbohydrates and found in certain roots and tubers.

 Not only is inulin a natural source of soluble dietary fiber, it’s also a prebiotic used to promote the growth of healthy bacteria in a dog’s digestive tract.

-And lastly, this food also contains chelated minerals, minerals that have been chemically attached to protein.
+And lastly, this food contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

-As a group, the brand features an average protein content of 34% and a mean fat level of 22%.
-Together, these figures suggest a carbohydrate content of 36% for the overall product line.
+As a group, the brand features an average protein content of 34% and a mean fat level of 21%.
+Together, these figures suggest a carbohydrate content of 37% for the overall product line.

-And a fat-to-protein ratio of about 64%.
+And a fat-to-protein ratio of about 60%.

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

-Free of any plant-based protein boosters, this looks like the profile of a kibble containing a significant amount of meat.
+Even when you consider the protein-boosting effect of the flaxseed meal, this looks like the profile of a kibble containing a generous amount of meat.